breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 ## Cellular automata

 Consider the [elementary cellular automata](https://en.wikipedia.org/wiki/Elementary_cellular_automaton), which consists of a one dimensional array, and a 3-cell rewrite system.
 There are 2<sup>2<sup>3</sup></sup>=256 possible rules for rewriting the tape.
 It turns out even in this tiny space, there are remarkable automata.
-Consider the following rewrite system:
+Consider the following rewrite system, known as [Rule 110](https://en.wikipedia.org/wiki/Rule_110):

 <center>
 <img align="center" src="../images/ca_rule%20110.png"/>